juke2/calculating-pi/README.md

 sudo nixos-rebuild switch -I nixos-config=configuration.nix
 ```

-Then, to install python dependencies, run the following command in the java-rush directory:
+Then, to install python dependencies, run the following command in the calculating-pi directory:

 ```
 poetry install